 - Stable Time Loop: Twelve finally takes River to the famous Towers of Darillium and gives her own Sonic Screwdriver, setting up her appearance in Series 4.
 Even better, he ensures that there is a restaurant at the towers.

-- Stealth Joke: Doubles as a Meaningful Name.
+- Stealth Pun: Doubles as a Meaningful Name.
 Hydroflax loses his head, and gains two more, like a decapitated hydra.

 - Stop, or I Shoot Myself!: Played with.
 Hydroflax's robot holds a gun to its current head, one of River's companions, threatening to shoot if her other companion doesn't comply.